cutout-studios/js13k-2026/RETRO.md

 2. open deno proposal or PR for mangling props (doesn’t exist!)
 3. W3C proposal for console append-only “live group” to make debugging loops in the browser easier (doesn’t exist!)
-4. maybe directors cut - would want to keep it very close to size limit still
+4. maybe directors cut - but probably not.
+CB is too messy and I have bigger games to make next.

 [sponsorship link](https://github.com/sponsors/cutout-studios)